awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 ## IP address type<a name="ip-address-type"></a>

-You can set the types of IP addresses that clients can use with your internet\-facing load balancer\.
-Clients must use IPv4 addresses with internal load balancers\.
+You can set the types of IP addresses that clients can use with your load balancer\.
+For internet-facing locad balancer it can be either ipv4 or dualstack.
+For internal load balancer, clients can only use ipv4 (dualstak is not supported)\.

 The following are the IP address types: